schoolofdata-ch/datacentral/README.md

-   create a local virtualenv and install the necessary dependencies; it shouldn't be necessary to create a virtualenv since the `make` commands are all set to work with the venv that `make install` creates inside the Data Central dir.
+   create a local virtualenv and install the necessary dependencies; it shouldn't be necessary to create a virtualenv since the `make` commands are all set to work with the venv that `make install` creates inside the Datacentral dir.

 (A) **Alternative installation**